Ford pausing construction of Michigan battery plant amid contract talks with auto workers union | Headlines

 Ford pausing construction of Michigan battery plant amid contract talks with auto workers union

-Ford Motor Co. has said that its pausing construction of a USD3.5 billion electric vehicle battery plant in Michigan until it is confident it can run the factory competitively.The move comes as the company is in the midst of national contract talks with the United Auto Workers union, which wants to represent workers at battery factories and win them top wages.In February, Ford announced plans to build the plant in Marshall, Michigan, employing about 2,500 workers to make lower-cost batteries for a variety of new and existing vehicles.
+Ford Motor Co. said on Monday that its pausing construction of a USD 3.5 billion electric vehicle battery plant in Michigan until it is confident it can run the factory competitively.The move comes as the company is in the midst of national contract talks with the United Auto Workers union, which wants to represent workers at battery factories and win them top wages.The UAW went on strike against Ford and the other two Detroit automakers, General Motors and Stellantis, on September 15.

 - Country: